 Road, Touring, Hybrid, Cyclocross and Mountain Bike Tires

-Some older road bikes use 27" tires (ISO 630mm).
+Some older road bikes use 27" tires (630 ISO).
 These tires are not interchangeable with newer 700c road bike tires and are found in the 27in Road Tires section of our site.
-For help choosing between brands and models of our road tires, see our Road Tire Selection Guide.

 Touring/Hybrid Tires - When smooth 700c tires are wider than 28mm, we think of them as Touring tires or Hybrid tires.
-These tires sometimes have a tread pattern, but usually the tread is designed to shed water rather than add traction in off-road situations.
-The rims and wheels on these bikes are usually the same diameter as road bike rims (700c), but they are wider to accommodate a wider tire.
-Usually, the tires are marked as 700xW or W-622 (where "W" is the tire width is millimeters).
-Sometimes, these tires are marked or sold as 28 x 1 5/8" x 1 1/4" to further confuse the issue.
+These tires sometimes have a tread pattern, but usually the tread is designed to shed water on the road rather than add traction for off-road riding.
+The rims that these tires fit on are somewhat wider than road bike rims, to accommodate wider tires.

-Mountain Bike Tires - Most adult mountain bikes use 26in wheels (ISO 559mm).
-These tires are typically sold and marked as 26xW, where "W" refers to the decimal width of the tire at its widest point.
+Mountain Bike Tires - Most mountain bikes for adults use 26" (559 ISO) tires.
+As mentioned, these tires are usually marked and sold as 26xW, where W is the decimal width in inches of the tire.
 A tire marked 26x1.5 is approximately 1.5" wide.
-When replacing mountain bike tires, try to find tires that are close to the width to the tires you are replacing to be sure that the rim width can safely accommodate them.
-If you are buying tires that are considerably wider, you will need to make sure that there is sufficient frame and brake clearance.
+It's a good idea to replace your tires with tires that are about the same width as your current tires, so you can be sure that the rim width can safely accommodate those tires.
+If you're buying much wider tires, also consider whether your bike has sufficient frame and brake clearance.

-For help with tire size selection, see our Tire Sizes and Tread Patterns guide.
+For more help with tire selection, see our other articles.

-We stock over 500 different sizes and colors of bicycle tires, so if you can't find what you are looking for or are not sure exactly what you need, please contact us at !!phone or !!email.
+We stock over 500 different sizes and colors of bicycle tires, so if you can't find what you are looking for or are not sure exactly what you need, please contact us at 1-800-651-4050 or [email protected].